space-wizards/docs/src/en/space-station-14/departments/service/proposals/botany-rework.md

 * Harvesting gets a component/system that run on harvest.
 This allows plants to do more than just drop produce when they're picked.
 The 2 existing behaviors become Components here, for one-shot or repeatable harvests.
 Worth pointing out that auto-harvest would be a GrowthComponent that fires off the Harvest action, because the plant picks itself when its grown enough.
 * A new component type for onInteract hooks could be added to seeds and plants, to make them responsive to things before planting them and for doing more than just harvesting them.
 A plant that has utility while it's alive instead of just at harvest time is a thing we cannot currently do, and might motivate people to keep a plant around as long as possible instead of just aiming for maximum Potency.
 * The Plant entity should take the visuals of the plant itself from PlantHolder, and store components for growing on itself.
 SeedData, if any fields aren't handled after all this, should become a proper component applied to the plant.
+* Seeds may still end up storing some data, like a list of components to be applied to the plant, but it should be significantly smaller than the current set of values on SeedData.

 ## Work Split